 There's still a lot of camouflage gear but we can already make out the shape of the grille.
 You'll also notice that there's a thin strip of lights at the leading edge of the hood, just like on the concept, but instead of the concept's roof-mounted lights the production XM features its secondary lights lower down the front fascia.
-This new split-headlight design will be shared with BMW's redesigned 7-Series and updated X7 due about the same time as the XM.
+This new split-headlight design will be shared with BMW's redesigned 2023 7-Series and updated 2023 X7.

 BMW Concept XM